Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Main Results

 This result indicates that if $N$ bosons are initially confined at the origin, their transport remains restricted within a region of radius $d_l$.
 This constraint, introduced by particle loss, highlights a form of locality and provides an upper bound on the effective trapping range in experiments.

-\textbf{Result 2}. \textit{For the local multi-body-loss case, i.e., $L_i=b_i^n$ with $n>1,n\in\mathbb{Z}$, the transport time $\tau$ satisfies }
+\textbf{Result 2}.
+For the local multi-body-loss case, i.e., $L_i=b_i^n$ with $n>1,n\in\mathbb{Z}$, the transport time $\tau$ satisfies

 Notably, despite the presence of particle loss, this lower bound remains identical to that of the closed system [cf.~Eq.~\eqref{eq: closed_tau}].
-The difference between the one-body-loss case and the multi-body-loss case arises due to the existence of decoherence-free subspaces~\cite{Lidar1998}.
-For one-body loss, we observe that the only dark state is the vacuum state.
-However, for multi-body loss, there are always nontrivial dark states that contain only one particle.
-Hence, the optimal transport for the multi-body loss is exactly the same as the closed quantum systems.
-One example where the equality in Eq.~\eqref{eq:many} can be asymptotically achieved is a system with the Hamiltonian
+The difference between the one-body-loss case and the multi-body-loss case stems from the presence of decoherence-free subspaces~\cite{Lidar1998}.
+For one-body loss, it is evident that the decoherence-free subspace consists only of the vacuum state.
+However, for multi-body loss, the decoherence-free subspace is given by the projection $\mathds{P}=\sum_{\textbf{n}}|\textbf{n}\rangle\langle \textbf{n}|$, where $|\textbf{n}\rangle$ is the Mott state with no more than ($n-1$) particles on each site.
+If the initial state is dilute and the dynamics remain confined to the subspace $\rm{Ran} \ \mathbb{P}$, particle transport proceeds without dissipation.
+As a result, the optimal transport under multi-body loss coincides with that of a closed quantum system.
+This explains why Eq.~\eqref{eq:many} is independent of the exponent $n$.
+A particularly natural example exhibiting the decoherence-free subspace is a system that contains at most ($n-1$) particles.
+However, the particle number is strictly limited in this example.
+For quantum many-body systems with $N\geq n$, the equality in Eq.~\eqref{eq:many} can still be asymptotically saturated by the following Hamiltonian:

-where $U\to\infty$.
-This corresponds to the Mott-insulator phase~\cite{Sengupta2005}, where only a single occupation is allowed.
-Such loss processes typically originate from internal chemical reactions or photoassociation.
+where the limit $U\to\infty$ imposes the hard-core boson constraint, corresponding to the Mott-insulating phase in which only up to a single occupancy per site is allowed~\cite{Sengupta2005}.
+In this case, if the initial state lies within the decoherence-free subspace, the quantum state remains confined to the subspace due to the suppression of multi-particle occupation.
+Consequently, the transport process effectively mimics that of a closed quantum system.
+Therefore, this nontrivial decoherence-free subspace enables perfect transport over arbitrary distances without limitations on $\mu$ and $d_l$.
+For instance, particles initialized in a Mott state can be perfectly transported using the protocol proposed in Ref.~\cite{Vu_2024}.
+In contrast, for one-body loss, no nontrivial decoherence-free subspace exists, making the equality in Eq.~\eqref{eq:many} unattainable; instead, a tighter bound is provided in Eq.~\eqref{eq:single} of Result 1.
+Experimentally, multi-body loss typically arises from internal chemical reactions or photoassociation.